Ulcerative colitis is a form of inflammatory bowel disease (IBD) that causes inflammation in the large intestine.

-- educating loved ones, friends, and teachers about the condition and treatment
+- educating loved ones, friends, and teachers about the condition and its treatment

-- getting dietary advice from a dietitian to ensure the child is getting enough nutrients
+- getting advice from a dietitian to ensure that the child is getting enough nutrients

 - finding support groups

 In some areas, there are summer camps and other activities designed especially for children with IBD.
-In these programs, the children can get the medical support they need.
-They may also find it helpful to talk to other children who are dealing with similar symptoms.
+These programs provide children with the medical support that they need.
+A child may also find it helpful to talk to other children who are dealing with similar symptoms.

 Ulcerative colitis is a chronic condition.
 A child will have the condition for the rest of their life but will experience periods of remission between flare-ups.

-While there is no cure, doctors can help control the symptoms with proper treatment.
-In some cases, a child may require surgery.
+Although there is no cure, treatment can help children manage the symptoms.
+In some cases, they may require surgery.

-To help care for the overall well-being of a child with ulcerative colitis, it is essential that a parent or caregiver addresses potential emotional and social changes along with the physical symptoms.
+To help care for the overall well-being of a child with ulcerative colitis, it is essential that parents or caregivers address the potential emotional and social changes that occur alongside the physical symptoms.